“Create with heart, build with the mind.” — Chris Jami, American poet, essayist, musician, singer, designer, lyricist, and existentialist philosopher

 - One Dominant

 Here is a slide show of simple graphics for each of the 8 devices.
 All possibilities are a main foundation for all artwork.

 Grab your art journals from the previous series and it’s time to play!
 If you are new then grab a notebook, some art materials, and a bunch of old magazines.

 - Look through old magazines that you don’t mind ripping out the pages.
 Identify at least three examples of each of the eight devices.
 Start a slush file which is a term used by artists.
 It’s a folder containing examples of visual ideas that you can categorize as examples.
 The contents serve as a reference to stimulate your imagination each time you begin a new creative project.
 Remember, conceptual time is also productive time. 🤔

 - Play with your favorite art medium and illustrate an example of each of the eight devices.
 In this creative playtime, remember to keep it simple.
 This way you can breeze through all eight and get them in your etched into your memory.
 You’ll also have your notebook for future reference!

-Our next tutorial will expand on the One-Dominate compositional device combinations.
-Eventually your notebook will continue a total of 64 possible layout and design compositions.
+Our next tutorial will expand on the One-Dominate compositional device variations.
+Eventually your notebook will contain a total of 64 possible layout and design compositions.